onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 A complexity catastrophe is a phenomenon in complex systems where a sharp decline in performance or fitness occurs as a result of pervasive interdependencies between a system's components.
 This concept, popularized by biologist Stuart Kauffman, suggests that while some complexity is beneficial, too much can lead to a breakdown of adaptation or functionality, making the system highly vulnerable to failure.

-scena s protivogaz - externalities - carbon - shitting where we eat (atmosphere) - we don't want the amazon to die
+scena s protivogaz - externalities - carbon - shitting where we eat (atmosphere) - we don't want the amazon to die its a closed ecosystem - start with this and continue to fart and inhale, wear a sign saying "humanity" gas mask hooked up to my ass for inhalation - make it stop! please! my eyes are tearing up! my eyelashes are burning! aaa! convulsions, simulate fog/smoke somehow show NYT article from early 1900 before the "green new deal" was in the money game - NYT you are baked news!

 Decentralized, infinitely scalable and with no UX limitations